62, Full Retirement or 70?

 For the individual, compare three retirement options -- retire early at 62, retire at Full Retirement Age (FRA) or take delayed retirement at 70.

-For the married couple, compare nine retirement options for you and your spouse which include the spouse benefit.
+For the married couple, compare nine retirement options for you and your spouse which include the spouse retirement and survivor benefit.

 Vary the rate inputs to see the impact of higher or lower inflation and investment returns on your accumulated benefits.